Victor-Guerrero-Devs/css-courses/academind-css/13-flexbox/notes.md

 If you were to change one of them to `flex-order: 1;`, it will automatically be the last one (b/c all of them are at 0)

 If you were to change one of the to `flex-order: -1`, it will automatically be the first one (same logic).

+## align-self

+This property is used within flex-items and overrides whatever is in `align-items` within the flex container.

+Therefore it works off the cross axis (vertical in rows, horizontal in columns)